johntmcintosh/xcunsign/README.md

-# xcunsign/xcsign
+# xcunsign/xcrestore

 ## About

-`xcsign` and `xcunsign` are two scripts that allow for easy swapping between signed and unsigned copies of Xcode.
+`xcunsign` and `xcrestore` are two scripts that allow for easy swapping between signed and unsigned copies of Xcode.

 ## Why?